angelsk/jocarter/cv.md

 ### Developer, Mind Candy Design Ltd. (March 2006 – June 2007)

 ### Packrat Tools - Personal Project (packrattools.com) (2008 - present)

-Developed a collection of tools using PHP5 for Packrat (a virtual social card collecting game).
-These include a MOO Sticker generator (using the MOO API); a market tracker; an information tool, which displays recipes and market information for the cards; and a mockup generator.
-They have been received well by the Packrat community, and the developers of the game.
-My latest development on the site includes integration with a custom API developed for me personally by the developers of the game to support my site.

 ## EDUCATION